werpu/tinydecscodegen/Readme.md

 * Navigational Tree for easy navigation within your project
 * Navigational helpers to easily jump between java Dtos/Rest services and their Typescript counterparts

+Currently in development

+* Better Angular integration (should work as well as the annotated AngularJS tools there were several bugs in this area in 1.0 if you are in for Angular go for the development builds)
+* Lots of bugfixes
+* Resource view with module -> currently selected module and current editing context view
+* Transitional helper tools which help to transform existing typescript based AngularJS code into  Tinydecorations and Angular Code

 ## Are there Demo Videos?